-Woolsocks partners with BudgetBakers to use the European Payment Services Directive version 2 (PSD2) directive.
+Woolsocks partners with BudgetBakers to use the European Payment Services Directive version 2 (PSD2).

-Under this European directive, European consumers can require their bank to share their data with other companies such as Woolsocks.
+Under this European directive, European consumers can permit their bank to share their data with other companies, such as Woolsocks.
 Your bank cannot refuse to do so.
 It is your data after all, so you get to decide how to manage it.
 PSD2 is, therefore, a benefit to you.

-In fact, this directive says that when a customer asks, European banking institutions are obliged to share that customer’s account information with other companies that have received special authorisation from the financial supervisory authority.
+This directive, in fact, says that European banking institutions are obliged, when a customer asks, to share that customer’s account information with other companies that have received special authorisation from the financial supervisory authority.

 This recognition followed a licence application in which BudgetBakers was able to demonstrate that it had fit and proper directors and appropriate organisation.
 This means that BudgetBakers must ensure it has appropriate measures in place for such things as internal control, compliance, (internal and external) audit, a European anti-money laundering policy, risk management policy, and conflicts of interest policy.

 If you need further assistance, please click this link to send us a request.